ai4os/ai4-docs/source/user/overview/dashboard.rst

 Those are basically:

 * all the Marketplace modules.
-* ``DEEP Development Environment``: special module especially designed to develop new modules.
+* ``AI4OS Development Environment``: special module especially designed to develop new modules.

 .. image:: ../../_static/dashboard-home.png